Conch1222/UML_Editor/README.md

 ## Introduction

 - This is a simple uml editor, users can use the shapes and lines to create their own uml structure.
+- The GUI tool is Java Swing.
-- This small project is used as an practice for object oriented design.
+- This small project is used as an practice for object oriented design and some disign patterns.

 ## Environment